Economics (ECON)

 Prerequisite(s): MATH 1310 or MATH 1220, ECON 2200 and ECON 2220, each with a "C" (2.0) or better, or permission of instructor.

 In this course students will apply economic concepts and models to environmental concerns and policy solutions that combat environmental degradation.
-Topics include: Air and water pollution, solid waste management, carbon taxation, cap-and-trade systems, and economic motivations for sustainable business management.
+Topics include: Air and water pollution, solid waste management, carbon taxation, cap-and-trade systems, and economic motivations for environmental business management.
 (Cross-listed with ECON 8336).

-Prerequisite(s): MATH 1310 or MATH 1220 and ECON 2200, each with a "C" (2.0) or better, or BSAD 8180, or permission of instructor.
+Prerequisite(s): MATH 1310 or MATH 1220 and ECON 2200, each with a "C" (2.0) or better.
+Not open to non-degree graduate students.

 ECON 4350 BUSINESS INTELLIGENCE AND REPORTING (3 credits)